John K. Hayes, Jr., MS, MD

 Roger S. Hansen, MD

 Dr. Hansen is a native of Salt Lake City, UT.
 He earned a Bachelor's degree from the University of Utah in 1992, and a Doctor of Medicine degree from Creighton University in 1995 where he graduated with Honors.
 He trained in Radiation Oncology at the University of Arizona completing in 2000.
-Dr. Hansen joined GammaWest Cancer Services in July 2000, and he has performed thousands of brachytherapy procedures since that time.
+Dr. Hansen joined GammaWest Services in July 2000, and he has performed thousands of brachytherapy procedures since that time.
 In addition to a busy clinical practice, he is active in training Radiation Oncologists from around the USA and Canada the techniques and rationale of modern brachytherapy implants.
-His primary interests are prostate cancer, breast cancer, endometrial cancer, and cervix cancer.
+His primary interests are prostate, breast, endometrial, and cervix cancer.
 He is board certified in Radiation Oncology by the American Board of Radiology.

 C. Leland Rogers, MD